• Purchasing day passes does not make you eligible for any Intramural activities.

 • Super Comp. – designed for those seeking a more highly skilled and competitive experience

-• Member teams pay preferred member fees plus the performance bond, but can only carry a maximum of ONE non-member on their roster (TWO during SUMMER leagues).
+• Member teams pay preferred member fees plus the performance bond.
 All players must be 16 years or older and are required to have a valid physical piece of Photo ID prior to the beginning of every game.
 Pictures of Photo IDs, or any attempt to use an electronic device in the place of a Photo ID are not acceptable.
-Non-members must comply with all other eligibility rules and policies.
-If you are not a member of Campus Recreation then you are classified as a non-member.

 • Captains must appear on the team roster and be a Campus Recreation member.

 • Team registrations must meet the minimum team roster requirements (see sport specific rules for details).

-• Any team carrying more than ONE non-member (TWO during SUMMER leagues) on their roster is considered a non-member team and must pay the non-member team fee plus the performance bond.
+• Any team carrying more than TWO non-member on their roster is considered a non-member team and must pay the non-member team fee plus the performance bond.
 All roster members must be 16 years or older and are required to have a valid physical piece of Photo ID prior to the beginning of every game.
 Pictures of Photo IDs, or any attempt to use an electronic device in the place of a Photo ID are not acceptable.
-They must comply with all other eligibility rules and policies.
+Non-members must also comply with all other eligibility rules and policies.
 If you are not a member of Campus Recreation (i.e. have a current/active Campus Recreation membership) then you are classified as a non-member.

 • Captains must appear on the team roster.

 • Team registrations must meet the minimum team roster requirements (see sport specific rules for details).

 • Once you have registered you cannot change your status to a member team.